SartoRiccardo/btd6maplist-api/README.md

 Bot routes (marked in files named `bot.py` in the `api` folder) have close to no server-side authentication, this because there is no way for the server to get data directly from Discord, so the bot has to do it and verify it.
 Be very careful with these routes, make sure only the bot can access them.

 Bot routes don't have Swagger documentation.

+## Adding new routes

+Simply create the route you wanna make in the `api` folder, and at the endpoint create the file `route.py`.
+There, you can define functions `get`, `post`, `put` or `delete`, which will be automatically added as routes.
+To create bot routes, the filename must be `bot.py` instead, and the suffix `/bot` will be appended to the route.